 Cuschieri: It is truly momentous.
 We are in the process of creating a world-class global food business that's based in Scotland and this announcement is just another step on our journey in delivering that.
 It is a very natural evolution of the joint venture relationship we had with both of the [Finsbury] bakeries.

 just-food: Genius had a joint venture with Finsbury, with an option to buy the unit at a later date.
-Was the acquisition then always inevitable for you?
+For you, was the acquisition inevitable?

 Cuschieri: Yes.
-Genius founder Lucinda Bruce-Gardyne created something really remarkable four years ago in the form of great tasting fresh gluten-free bread and the [Finsbury] United Central Bakeries facility near Edinburgh was the bakery that produced the very first loaf and has continued to produce it since that really important day.
+Genius founder Lucinda Bruce-Gardyne created something really remarkable four years ago in the form of great tasting fresh gluten-free bread.
+The [Finsbury] United Central Bakeries facility near Edinburgh was the bakery that produced the very first loaf and has continued to produce it since that really important day.
 It made a lot of sense for us to make the move we did.

 just-food: The deal includes production facilities: a capability Genius did not have previously?